MystenLabs/walrus-docs/docs/walrus-sites/tutorial-suins.md

 setting the resolution through the UI.

 - Navigate to [https://testnet.suins.io/](https://testnet.suins.io/), and buy a domain name with your testnet wallet.
-For example, `walursgame` (NOTE: this is already taken, choose another you like!).
+For example, `walrusgame` (NOTE: this is already taken, choose another you like!).
 NOTE: At the moment, you can only select names that are composed of letters `a-z` and numbers `0-9`, but no special characters (e.g., `-`).
 - In the [page](https://testnet.suins.io/account/my-names) listing the domains you own, you should